 - The Notary will have to be satisfied that you understand any document relating to the matter

 - The Notary will need to see all documents relating to the matter

 The Notary is appointed by the Archbishop of Canterbury and is subject to regulation by the Court of Faculties.
 The rules which affect Notaries are very similar to the rules which affect Solicitors.
 They must be fully insured and maintain fidelity cover for the protection of their clients and the public.
 They must keep client’s money separately from their own and comply with the stringent practice rules and rules relating to conduct and discipline.
 Notaries have to renew their practising certificates every year and can only do so if they comply with the rules.

-For further information or If you wish to make an appointment to see Miranda Marshall, please call 01328 713913 or email: email@example.com.
+For further information or If you wish to make an appointment to see Miranda Marshall, please call: 01263 712835 or email: firstname.lastname@example.org.